Diverse Projection Ensembles for Distributional Reinforcement Learning: Acknowledgements

 \section{Acknowledgements}

 We thank Max Weltevrede, Pascal van der Vaart, Miguel Suau, and Yaniv Oren for fruitful discussions and remarks.
 The project has received funding from the EU Horizon 2020 programme under grant number 964505 (Epistemic AI).
-The computational resources for the experiments were provided by the \citet{DHPC2022} and the InsyCluster.
+The computational resources for empirical work were provided by the \citet{DHPC2022} and the \citet{DAIC2024}.